DarylGraves/darylgraves.github.io/_posts/2024-03-24-PsReadLineHistory.md

 ---
-title: Enabling Command Suggestions in the PowerShell Terminal
+title: Enabling Predictive-Intellisense in the PowerShell Terminal
 date: 2024-03-24 00:00:00 -000
 categories: [powershell, essentials]
 tags: [powershell, psreadline]
 ---

-Enabling suggestions with the PsReadLine module is an absolute must-have for any PowerShell user.
+Enabling Predictive-Intellisense suggestions with the PsReadLine module is something every PowerShell user should try.
 With this enabled, commands you have previously entered will appear as suggestions whilst you type.
 Great for when you often find yourself running the same lines of code again and again!

 ![PsReadLine Example](assets/img/BlogPosts/PsReadLineHistoryExample.gif)
-*Note how just typing one letter shows suggestions from things I've previously ran!*
+*Note how just typing one letter shows suggestions I've previously entered*

 ## Prerequisites
 - Windows PowerShell 5.1 or PowerShell 7 and above